CDOT-CV/RSU_Management/README.md

 python -m pytest test_main.py
 ```

-## Google Cloud Storage: Cloud Function Set-Up
+## Google Cloud Storage (GCS): Cloud Function Set-Up

 The modularized code in main.py can be easily refactored into smaller modules, or Cloud Functions, in the GCP.
 CDOT's implementation divided main.py into three Cloud Functions, and the GCP_cloud_functions directory contains the files necessary for each GCP Cloud Function set-up.
 For instance, the GCP_cloud_functions/rsu-to-raw-ingest folder contains every file needed to set up and deploy the rsu-to-raw-ingest Cloud Function (which will pull new data from the RSU and send it to the data bucket containing the raw ingest).
 Additionally, the config.py file contains the storage/container identifiers used in each Cloud Function, and must either be included in each individual Cloud Function deployment or included in a [ConfigMap implementation](https://cloud.google.com/kubernetes-engine/docs/concepts/configmap).

+CDOT's Cloud Function set-up refactors main.py into three Cloud Functions:

+- the rsu-to-raw-ingest function: retrieves the raw data ingest from the RSU(s) and sends it to the designated data bucket in the GCS which stores the raw ingest.
+This function is triggered by a Pub/Sub topic receiving timely messages from the Cloud Scheduler.
+For instance, the Cloud Scheduler may publish a message to this Pub/Sub topic every five minutes, triggering the Cloud Function to pull from the RSU and send to the designated data bucket every five minutes.
+- the raw-to-data-lake function: retrives new uploads from the data ingest bucket and "checks" its cleanliness before sending approved, "clean" data to the designated "data lake" storage bucket in the GCS.
+This function is triggered by any new data upload to the data ingest storage bucket.
+- the lake-to-data-warehouse function: retrives new uploads from the data lake bucket and publishes this data to a short-term "data warehouse" Pub/Sub thread as a byte string.
+This function is triggered by any new data upload to the data lake storage bucket.

 ## Contributors
 For any questions, contact Dhivahari Vivek at dhivahari.vivekanandasarma@state.co.us.